koenaad/Advent-of-Code-2018/README.md

 This challenge was a lot easier than Day 4 (or maybe I got a lot smarter?).
 Simply had to write an algorithm to apply the reactions to the polymer and do some more iterating over various combinations.

 Execution time is now about 7 seconds (with `--release`), I wonder if this could be further optimized...

+##### 06/12 - 07/12 (Day 06)

+This challenge was mostly difficult to wrap your head around.
+I ended up assuming I could discard all areas which leave the convex hull defined by the given coordinates.
+This allowed me to create a kind of brute force algorithm since the grid is then limited in size (and brute forcing isn't an issue in Rust).
+There might be more elegant solutions out there...